Nick Madrigal Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 10th-ranked team ERA among all MLB pitching staffs (4.01).
+- The Brewers' 4.00 team ERA ranks 10th among all MLB pitching staffs.

-- The Brewers rank 23rd in baseball in home runs surrendered (166 total, 1.3 per game).
+- Brewers pitchers combine to give up 168 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

-- Miley (6-3) takes the mound for the Brewers in his 18th start of the season.
-He's put together a 3.18 ERA in 87 2/3 innings pitched, with 59 strikeouts.
+- Burnes (9-6) is looking for his 10th win when he takes the mound for the Brewers in his 27th start of the season.
+He has a 3.65 ERA in 158 2/3 innings pitched, with 160 strikeouts.

-- His most recent time out was on Wednesday against the Minnesota Twins, when the lefty tossed five innings, surrendering three earned runs while giving up five hits.
+- In his last time out on Wednesday, the right-hander went six innings against the Minnesota Twins, giving up six earned runs while surrendering eight hits.

-- The 36-year-old has put up an ERA of 3.18, with 6.1 strikeouts per nine innings, in 17 games this season.
-Opponents are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.